Toni Preckwinkle

-Toni Lynn Preckwinkle (née Reed; born March 17, 1947) is an American politician and the current County Board president in Cook County, Illinois, United States.
-She elected to her first term as president of the Cook County Board of Commissioners, the executive branch of Cook County government, in November 2010, becoming the first woman elected to that position.
+Toni Lynn Preckwinkle (née Reed; born March 17, 1947) is an American politician and the incumbent County Board president in Cook County, Illinois, United States.
+She was elected to her first term as president of the Cook County Board of Commissioners, the executive branch of Cook County government, in November 2010, becoming the first woman elected to that position.

-Preckwinkle previously served as a five-term alderman in the Chicago City Council, representing Chicago's 4th ward.
+Preckwinkle previously served as a five-term alderman in the Chicago City Council, representing Chicago's 4th ward centered in Hyde Park.
 During her tenure, she emerged as the council's prominent defender of affordable housing.
-She was also the runner-up in the 2019 election for Mayor of Chicago.
+She was also the runner-up in the 2019 election for mayor of Chicago.

-Among other issues, she is known for championing the controversial sweetened beverage tax, sponsorship of living wage ordinances, concerns about the costs and benefits of the city's Olympic bid, and her strong stance against police brutality and excessive force.
+Among other issues, she is known for championing the county's controversial sweetened beverage tax, sponsorship of living wage ordinances, concerns about the costs and benefits of Chicago bid for the 2016 Summer Olympics, and her strong stance against police brutality and the use of excessive force.

 Early life, education, and career

-Preckwinkle was born in St. Paul, Minnesota, and attended local schools there.
+Toni Lynn Reed was born in St. Paul, Minnesota, and attended local schools there.
 She graduated from Washington High School in St. Paul in 1965.
+During high school, she worked on the campaign of Katie McWatt, who was the first African American person to run for St. Paul City Council.
 She moved to Chicago to study at the University of Chicago in the Hyde Park community area, where she earned her bachelor's in 1969, and later a master's degree in 1977.

 After college, Preckwinkle taught history for ten years in several high schools in the Chicago metropolitan area, including Calumet High School, the Visitation School, and Aquinas.

 In 1985 and 1986, Preckwinkle served as President of the Disabled Adult Residential Enterprises (DARE).
 She was active in community organizations, serving as a member of the board of directors of the Illinois Council Against Handgun Violence, and Political Action Director of the Near South Chapter of the Independent Voters of Illinois (IVI-IPO).

 During and after her 1987 aldermanic election campaign, she worked as a planner for the Chicago Department of Economic Development.
-By 1990, she was working as executive director of the Chicago Jobs Council, and become allied with civil rights attorney R. Eugene Pincham.
+By 1990, she was working as executive director of the Chicago Jobs Council and become allied with civil rights attorney R. Eugene Pincham.

-Campaigns for Chicago City Council

-Unsuccessful campaigns for office in 1983 and 1987
+Unsuccessful 1983 and 1987 Chicago City Council campaigns

 Chicago's fourth ward is on the South Side of Chicago, adjacent to the Lake Michigan lakefront.
 It includes all of the Kenwood and Oakland community areas, and portions of Hyde Park, Washington Park, Grand Boulevard, Douglas and the South Loop community areas.
 The northern part of the ward (North of 45th Street) is predominantly African American, while the more racially diverse southern half is predominantly middle and upper middle-class.